GiggleLiu/ScientificComputingForPhysicists/contents/chap1/terminal.md

 ## Get a Terminal!

-You need to get a working terminal to follow the instructions in this book.
+You need to get a working terminal to follow the instructions in this book, because everyone who thinks he is cool uses a terminal.

 ### Linux operating system{#sec:linux}

+Using Linux is the most straight-forward way to get a terminal.
 Just like Windows, IOS, and Mac OS, Linux is an operating system.
 In fact, Android, one of the most popular platforms on the planet, is powered by the Linux operating system.
 It is free to use, [open source](https://opensource.com/resources/what-open-source), widely used on